Gamer-XP/LDTK2GMS2Pipeline/README.md

 - You can create level fields with "DEPTH_{LAYER_NAME}" name of INT type.
 This will allow you to import/export depth values for given layers

 Support:
   - You can write me in Discord if you want some help with settings it up: gamerxp.
 I want to test it on different projects anyway.
-Just write question right away without any friend requests - to many spammers.
+Just write question right away.